nayakrahul/Cache-Implementation/README.md

 # Cache-Implementation
-Implemented cache with plugable eviction policies like FIFO, LRU, LFU.
+Implemented cache with plugable eviction policies like FIFO, LRU, LFU, RR.

 Each eviction policy has:
 * logic to find key to be evicted